 Please contact CampFraser@livingclassroomsdc.org for any questions or booking requests.

-5th grade city students had immersive overnight nature experiences at Camp Fraser in 2018.
+Students had immersive overnight nature experiences at Camp Fraser in 2019.